transcriptaze/vpd/README.md

 - Opera
 - Safari

-There is a brief [Getting started](#getting-started) section below and a somewhat more comprehensive [User guide](GUIDE.md) which describes all the available commands.
+There is a brief [Getting started](#getting-started) section below and a somewhat more comprehensive [user guide](GUIDE.md) which describes all the available commands.

-## Raison d’être
+### Raison d’être

-Mostly as an experimental command interface implemented using _tree-sitter_, but also because having to switch back and forth between between text and paths in Inkscape is just plain annoying.
+VPD was created mostly as an experiment in implementing a command interface using _tree-sitter_, but also because having to switch back and forth between between text and paths in Inkscape when creating or modifying an VCV panel is just plain annoying.

-## Getting Started
+### Getting Started

 1. Open the web application in your browser.
 2. Follow the _Getting started_ instructions in the [User Guide](GUIDE.md).